YuzhuoMa97/RetroSPAgwas.github.io/docs/approach_SPAGxE_GENE.md

 If you use SPAGxE‑GENE, please cite the following references:

 - **SPAGxE‑GENE (this work):**
-  **Ma, Y. et al.**, *SPAGxE‑GENE: extending the retrospective SPA G×E framework to gene‑based set tests for rare‑variant gene‑environment interaction analysis*.
+  **Ma, Y. et al.**, *SPAGxE‑GENE: efficient and accurate gene‑based set tests for rare‑variant gene‑environment interaction analysis*.
   **Manuscript in preparation (to be submitted).**

 - **SPAGxE (foundational framework):**